GunnerBasil/py-gtsw/README.md

 # py-gtsw
-GTSW, or Google translate string warp, is...
+GTSW, or Google translate string warp, is a python script meant to mess up strings.
+That's all.